Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/README.md

 <img src="Resources/Images/JLCPCB/JLCPCB1.png">

-4. Select the PCB Qty and PCB Color of your Choice.
+4. Select the PCB Qty and PCB Color of your choice.
 Select 1.0 for PCB Thickness and select "Specify a location" for Remove Order Number.

 <img src="Resources/Images/JLCPCB/JLCPCB2.png">